nagix/mini-tokyo-3d/DEVELOPER_GUIDE-en.md

 #### 3. Deploying on a Web Site

 The `index.html` in the `build` directory is for the web page on [https://minitokyo3d.com](http://minitokyo3d.com).
-Edit it for your web site, and place all the files in the `build` directory in the public directory of your web server.
+Replace the `accessToken` property, which is passed to a `Map` constructor, with the Mapbox access token obtained in the build preparation step.
+Then, edit it for your web site, and place all the files in the `build` directory in the public directory of your web server.